Are There Natural Remedies for Cellulitis?

 What is Cellulitis?

 While cellulitis is normally found on the skin on your lower legs, you can technically get a cellulitis rash anywhere there’s a skin break.
-If cellulitis isn’t treated, the infection can eventually spread to your bloodstream and become life-threatening.
+If cellulitis isn’t treated, it can eventually spread to your bloodstream and become life-threatening.
 However, it’s also not normally spread from person to person, except in rare circumstances.

 The symptoms of cellulitis include: